 Any certificate issued by the Board shall be subject to revocation any time the Board determines in its sole discretion that the diplomate to whom the certificate was issued either was not properly qualified to receive it or has since become disqualified because the medical license of the diplomate is withdrawn or suspended for cause.
 Individuals whose certificate has been revoked by the Board will be entitled to appeal the Board's action by submitting new evidence to the Board.
 Any such appeal process must be initiated in writing.
 If this is done, the Board will consider the new evidence and then take final action.
 Once this procedure is completed, the Board's decision will be final and uncontestable.
 Upon reinstatement of the license, certification will be reinstated upon petition by the physician.

-It is the responsibility of the Diplomate to keep the Executive Office informed of changes in name and address and licensure status as soon as the change is made.
+The Diplomate is responsible for informing the Executive Office of changes in name, contact information, and licensure status as soon as they occur.

 VERIFICATION OF CREDENTIALS